 The service experience highlights the complex nature of piping reliability management.
 Despite the lessons from past incidents, new incidents occur with similar 'failure signatures' as events which occurred in the 1970s or 1980s.
-Most practical applications of the 'PFCA' Framework are anticipated to be directed at LOCA frequency estimation in the context of PSA update projects.
+Anticipated applications of the 'PFCA' Framework include estimation of LOCA frequency and internal flooding initiating event frequency.
 Old experience data should not be dismissed simply because they are 'old,' however.
 The analysis framework encourages critical evaluations and applications of the entire database as long as statistical uncertainties are considered.
 The current database includes information on failures in LOCA-sensitive piping of 'industrial grade' (IG) and 'nuclear grade' (NG) stainless steels.
 The evaluation of IGSCC data is difficult.
 The quality of construction, installation, operations and inservice inspection together with the unique features of a given piping system design (e.g., number of welds, overall layout and accessibility) tend to be as important than an attribute such as material.
 Against this background, a rigorous application of the 'PFCA' Framework should be very useful in determining the relative merits of different piping system design solutions.